vigneshr97/Lane-Detection/Project 3 - Traffic Sign Classifier/README.md

 ![image13](images/slip.jpg)
 ![image14](images/stop.jpg)

 The first image might be difficult to classify because of its similarity with 80 and its not a classifier focussed on numbers.
 So distinctive features of each number were not taken into account unlike a number classifier.
 After running it on more epochs, this problem got resolved.
-The second image gave its result as a bumpy road a few times due to unknown reasons.
+The second image gave its result as a bumpy road a few times.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).